-- Having a listening and caring ethos - Encouraging discussion and avoiding premature assumptions - Adopting a problem solving approach - Exploring issues through the curriculum by PSHCE, assemblies and Anti-bullying week. - Addressing justice, fairness and equality across the curriculum so pupils have many opportunities to discuss and understand. - Supporting the bully and the victim in modifying behaviour - Providing information through notice boards and posters - Where cyberbullying is concerned, educating and engaging parents on the principles of online safety so they know the dangers of what unsupervised internet access can create. - Encouraging parents to check what their children are doing online and using parental controls on their computer so that they are comfortable that children are not wandering into dangerous territory.
+- Having a listening and caring ethos - Equality, fairness and justice a thread that runs through the curriculum. - Encouraging discussion and avoiding premature assumptions - Adopting a problem solving approach - Exploring issues through the curriculum by PSHCE, assemblies and Anti-bullying week. - Addressing justice, fairness and equality across the curriculum so pupils have many opportunities to discuss and understand. - Supporting the bully and the victim in modifying behaviour - Providing information through notice boards and posters - Where cyberbullying is concerned, educating and engaging parents on the principles of online safety so they know the dangers of what unsupervised internet access can create. - Encouraging parents to check what their children are doing online and using parental controls on their computer so that they are comfortable that children are not wandering into dangerous territory.